Create a Mediterranean Style Garden

 - Outdoor living, seating & cooking areas – this is an essential part of any Mediterranean garden

-- Lighting – people like to sit outside later in the Med, in our climate consider installing some heat lamps or a fire pit can help
+- Lighting – people like to sit outside later in the Med, in our climate consider installing a fire pit or working outdoor fireplace

 - Architectural planting such as olive trees and palms for instant Riviera glamour